 That tradition is continued today by a number of student organizations that help women make William Smith a vibrant and caring community.
 Organizations and programs that exist exclusively for the benefit of William Smith students include:

-All students of William Smith are members of Congress, which works to represent and promote women’s interests and activities on campus.
-Every woman is encouraged to attend the weekly meeting, which provide an opportunity for women from all classes and interest groups to gather and to discuss and act upon campus issues which they find important.
-Students of William Smith can attain voting status by attending 3 meetings and are responsible for the allocation of student funds to finance organizations, activities and projects that benefit William Smith students.
+All students of William Smith are members of Congress, which words to represent and promote women’s interests and activities on campus.
+Every woman is encouraged to attend the weekly meetings, which provide an opportunity for women from all classes and interest groups to gather, discuss, and act upon campus issues which they find important.
+Students of William Smith can attain voting status by attending three meetings.
+WSC is responsible for the allocation of student funds to finance organizations, activities, and projects that benefit William Smith students.

-The Center, which is located in the basement of Miller House, is a space for William Smith women to study, meet and relax.
-In addition to finding a library of resources concerned with women’s issues, students who visit the center can benefit from the help of student staff members who are trained for peer counseling and crisis intervention.
+The Center, which is located in the basement of Miller House, is a space for William Smith women to study, meet, and relax.
+In addition to find a library of resources concerned with women’s issues, students who visit the center can benefit from the help of student staff members who are trained for peer counseling and crisis intervention.